lm808/matlab-fig-making/README.md

 `fFigZoom.m`
 - Creates a new figure which is a zoomed-in version of an existing figure.

+`fAxDownSample.m`
+- Down-samples the axis to reduce the exported file size.

+`rule.m`
+- Draws horizontal or vertical lines across a figure.

 `fClr.m`
 - Defines a set of colour scheme for plotting and returns their RGB.
 - See 'fig_colorschm.png' for the colours and their names for using the function.

-`fAxDownSample.m`
-- Down-samples the axis to reduce the exported file size.

 `fFigGetPos.m`
 - Gets the current location and size of the figure, and copies a command to the system clipboard, so that other figures can be easily set to exaclty the same size and location.

-`rule.m`
-- Draws horizontal or vertical lines across a figure.
+`fAxFormat.m`
+- Formats the axes with the desired text interpreter and font sizes.

 Type `help <function name>` to see further documentation.

+## To-do's

+* Upload examples for workflow code and output files.
+* Change fFigZoom to copy and then zoom an axes rather than a figure.